Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool imports a learned routing profile from community or URL and merges it with existing routes.
-It specifies the verb 'Import', the resource 'learned routing profile', and the scope 'from community or URL', distinguishing it from siblings like llm_share_profile which likely exports.
+Clearly states the tool imports a learned routing profile from community or URL and merges with existing routes.
+The verb 'import' and resource 'learned routing profile' are specific.
+Distinguishes from sibling llm_share_profile which exports.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.